 For more information please contact our Property team.

-If you are an embedded network provider or other service provider and require assistance in relation to regulatory requirements, please contact Adam Walker.
+If you are an embedded network provider or other service provider and require assistance in relation to regulatory requirements, please contact our Technology team.

 Brihony Boan, Partner